-III.
-Empirical Results
+4. Empirical results

-Consistent with Jin and Kato's (2006) data on eBay baseball card auctions, most of the cards we put up for sale (370 of 394 cards, or 94%) attracted one or more bids at or above our starting price.12 Such a high success rate is unsurprising in light of our low starting price.
-Among the 24 cards that did not attract any bids, 11 were held by the African-American hand, while 13 were held by the Caucasian hand.
-An additional 36 cards, while successfully auctioned, were never paid for by the winning bidder - a not-uncommon occurrence on eBay.13 These cards, too, were almost evenly divided by seller race (16 held by the African-American hand and 20 by the Caucasian hand).
+■ Consistent with Jin and Kato's (2006) data on eBay baseball card auctions, most of the cards we put up for sale (370 of 394 cards, or 94%) attracted one or more bids at or above our starting price.12 Such a high success rate is unsurprising in light of our low starting price.
+Among the 24 cards that did not attract any bids, 11 (13) were held by the African-American (Caucasian) hand.
+An additional 36 cards, although successfully auctioned, were never paid for by the winning bidder-a not-uncommon occurrence on eBay.13 These cards, too, were almost evenly divided by seller race (16 held by the African-American hand and 20 by the Caucasian hand).

 One benefit of our relatively high sale rate is that we have limited censoring of our sale price variable.
-Because of the essentially equal division in sale probability by seller race, our central outcomes of interest are the sale prices and bid amounts for cards held by African-
+Because of the essentially equal division in sale probability by seller race, our central outcomes of interest are the sale prices and bid amounts for cards held by African-American versus Caucasian hands.
+We also examine the gap between sale price and original purchase price, and the total number of bids, for cards in each category.